 Athol Young is a Community Development Manager.
 He specialises in community engaged creative development practice.
 His true skills lie in building engagement from the ground up while taking the community on the journey.
 Athol has worked in partnership for many years with many Aboriginal and Torres Strait Islander communities especially in areas of Youth Development.
 Athol has led many Community and Creative Development Teams including Creative Director G20 Cultural Celebrations in 2014, Manager Creative Communities Team (2004 – 2012) and Manager City Entertainment Program (1998 – 2004) in Brisbane City Council.
 Athol is currently the Chair Queensland Music Festival and was previously the Chairman of Brisbane Multicultural Arts Centre and Chairman, La Boite Theatre Company.

-Our blog.
 Thanks for taking the time to read our articles.
 This is a new page for us so please check back often as the list will grow.
 Simply click on the titles of any articles you might find interesting.